 - The title must reflect the content of the presentation.

 - Authors and co-authors are requested to provide a short biography (up to 100 words) with their submission.

 - Abstracts must be free of typographical and grammatical errors.

 - Standard abbreviations may be used for common terms only.
 Any abbreviation should be given in brackets after the first full use of the word.
 Abbreviations may be used in the title, provided the name in full is outlined in the body of the abstract.

 - Font type must be Tahoma Font 10pt.

 - Use single line spacing.

 - Travel funds will not be available to presenters.
-Author/s of accepted presentations will be entitled to the early bird registration fee.
+Author/s of accepted oral and poster presentations will be entitled to the early bird registration fee.